 CL: It was a really wide pool, helped by the degree in interactive composition that launched a couple of years ago at the University of Melbourne.
 There is a high amount of energy currently going to Melbourne.
 Attendance was roughly a 50:50 split between those at student age in their 20s and those above in their 30s.
 Anyone who was willing to cross over was able to come.
 The event generated huge interest.

-Lam says that on the strength of its first two iterations, the expectation is that High Note will become an annual event.
+Lam says that on the strength of its first two iterations, the expectation is that High Score will become an annual event.
 An industry award for best video game score might even be a possibility once the industry is a little more established.

 The aforementioned course offered by University of Melbourne is a Bachelor Of Music (Interactive Composition) – see details here.
 The Australian National University School of Music also offers a Composition for Film and Video Game program (see here), and University of Technology Sydney has a Game Design Studio subject that includes music composition (see here).
 Meanwhile, the Ludomusicology Society of Australia is a new organisation committed to research on game music.